ageras-com/ageras-api-php/docs/Api/OffersApi.md

 Perform an action on an offer.

 Perform an action on an offer.
+When the action `accept-offer` is sent with the partner id of a demo, the demo is automatically converted to a partner as the partner is being invoiced.

 ### Example
 ```php